-A LabView sketch was used to simulate the stochastic signals and evaluate the functionality of the autocorrelation function and the spectral power density.
+A LabView sketch was used to simulate the stochastic signals and evaluate the functionality of the autocorrelation and cross-correlation function.
+Also the spectral power density was calculated.

 In the next Figure 1 can be seen the used schematic:

-The front panel of the block diagram can be seen in the Figure 3
+The front panel of the block diagram can be seen in Figure 3

 Autocorrelation is the correlation of a function with a shifted version of itself.
 It indicates how the power is distributed within the signal.

 To calculate the autocorrelation function, the virtual instrument “AutoCorrelation” was employed.
 Three signals with different amplitude were compared, 1, 5 and 20 respectively.
 The 10Hz sinus wave is mixed with a Gaussian noise source with a standard deviation of 1.

 10Hz with standard deviation 1.
 Amplitude is 1

 The autocorrelation function was plotted in Figure 5, Figure 7 and Figure 9.
 As it can be seen the autocorrelation functions (ACF) is always even, in this case they have symmetry about τ = 1023.
 For this central value corresponds to the mean energy of the sinus signal.
 As it can be seen on the autocorrelations figures, the greater the amplitude is, bigger is the mean energy of the signal.